 2.1.1.
-RHEL 7
+RHEL/CentOS/Oracle Linux 6

-On a server host that has Internet access, use a command line editor to perform the following steps:
+On a server host that has Internet access, use a command line editor to perform the following:

 - 1. Log in to your host as root. - 2.
 Download the Ambari repository file to a directory on your installation host.